directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson33.md

 ## Exercise 1: Jogging

 {{<card header="**Script**">}}
-Displayed in the photo is someone by the pool, lacing up their running shoes. <br/>
+The photo shows someone by a swimming pool who is lacing up their running shoes.<br/>
 Their outfit isn't fully visible, and their shadow doesn't indicate whether they're wearing a cap, but they seem to be in lightweight running gear.<br/>
 A green smoothie sits on the ground next to their feet. <br/>
-In the background, palm trees line the far side of the outdoor pool, making the whole area look perfect for running. <br/>
+In the background, palm trees line the far side of the swimming pool, making the whole area look perfect for running. <br/>
 They’ll likely head to the well-paved, light running trail once they've tied their shoelaces and downed their smoothie. <br/>
 Even though they don't seem to have any digital devices with them, I always bring my smartphone to use a run-tracking app whenever I go for a jog myself.<br/>
 <br/>
-(117 words)
+(118 words)
 {{</card>}}

 ## Exercise 2: A Cup of Tea

 {{<card header="**Script**">}}
 The photo shows a woman enjoying tea on a terrace. <br/>
-Her long chestnut hair is swept over her right shoulder, and she wears a flowing turquoise dress with matching earrings. <br/>
+Her long chestnut hair is swept over her right shoulder, and she is wearing a sleeveless turquoise top with matching earrings.<br/>
-Holding a clear glass teacup in both hands, she draws it close, eyes closed as she inhales the aroma of the steaming herbal tea.<br/>
+Holding a clear glass teacup in both hands, she draws it close with her eyes closed as she inhales the aroma of the steaming herbal tea.<br/>
 The blurred background makes it unclear if she’s indoors or outdoors, but the absence of a window frame near the railing suggests she’s outside. <br/>
 The deep red flowers on the right look like roses. <br/>
 The lack of visible ground and the treetops in the distance hint at an upstairs terrace. <br/>
 Soft, warm sunlight washes over her, creating a wonderfully relaxing atmosphere for her tea break.<br/>
 <br/>
-(119 words)
+(122 words)
 {{</card>}}

 ## Exercise 3: Victory!